Tom-De-Jong/cosmic-web/README.md

+# note! (file and edit buttons are not made to work nor window z indexing)

 # cosmic-web
 Cosmic-web is a webos based on the desktop enviroment [Coscmic](https://system76.com/cosmic) Created by [System 76](https://system76.com/).
 I got the idea to make this because i saw two sidequests.
 The space themed project and webos.
 So i decided to combine them and make this.
 Fun fact: I have never used popos nor cosmic so i had to get a virtual machine for some references which i couldn't find on the internet.